clararhee/clararhee.github.io/README.md

 _Cognitive Psychology Lab_ (PI: Yoon-Ki Min, Ph.D.) <br>
 Department of Psychology, Chungnam National University <br>
   * Construction of experiments on influence of visual attention manipulation using E-Prime
-  * Assistance with data analysis on prevalence of loneliness among Korean adults <br>
+  * Assistance with data analysis on prevalence of loneliness among Korean adults
 * * *

 ### Skills <br>